Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Introduction

 ZWCL1856 ($z$=0.304) \citep{1961zwicky} (PSZ1 G096.89+24.17) was detected in the Planck SZ Survey and reported to have a mass $M_{500}=4.7^{+0.3}_{-0.3}\times10^{14}\ \text{M}_\odot$ \citep{2016planck}.
 Cross matching WSRT observations with galaxy cluster catalogs, \cite{2014degasperin} discovered that ZWCL1856 contains two radio relics.
 They estimated the northern relic LLS to be 0.9 Mpc in extent and the southern to be 1.4 Mpc.
 Taking the brightness peak of the smoothed ROSAT X-ray image as the center of the cluster, they found the distance to the northern relic to be 0.77 Mpc and the southern relic to be 1.15 Mpc.
 The spectral index of the radio emission was not reported because of a lack of radio data.

 The symmetry of these two clusters provides the ideal configuration to study the connection between cluster mergers and radio relics.
-The aim of this study is to enhance our understanding of the merger scenarios that created these double radio relics using multiwavelength observations.
-Utilizing deep Subaru and \textit{HST} observations of the galaxy clusters, we perform a precision WL analysis of the cluster mass and combine the WL results with X-ray and radio observations to enhance our understanding of the merging process that produced these radio relics.
+The aim of this study is to enhance our understanding of the merger scenarios that created these double radio relics using multiwavelength observations and to provide constraints that can be used in future simulations.
+Utilizing deep Subaru and \textit{HST} observations of the galaxy clusters, we perform a precision WL analysis of the cluster mass and combine the WL results with X-ray and radio observations to seek a deeper understanding of the merging process.

 We outline the observations and data reduction in Section \ref{sec:data_reduction}.
 Weak-lensing theory, shape measurement, source selection, and source redshift estimation are in Section \ref{sec:wl_method}.
-Section \ref{sec:results} presents our mass reconstruction and mass estimations for each cluster based on WL and X-ray temperature measurements.
+Section \ref{sec:results} presents WL mass reconstruction, mass estimations, and X-ray analysis.
 We discuss the mass of each substructure and provide evidence for updated merger scenarios in Section \ref{sec:discussion}.

-Cluster masses are defined as the mass within $R_{200}$ where $R_{200}$ is the radius of a sphere within which the average density is 200 times the critical density of the universe at the cluster redshift.
+Cluster masses are defined as the mass within $R_{200}$, where $R_{200}$ is the radius of a sphere within which the average density is 200 times the critical density of the universe at the cluster redshift.
 We assume a flat $\Lambda$CDM cosmology with $H_0=70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_\Lambda=0.7$, and $\Omega_m=0.3$.
 For the stated cosmology, the scales are 5.123 kpc arcsec$^{-1}$ and 4.535 kpc arcsec$^{-1}$ for $z$=0.365 (MACS1752) and $z$=0.304 (ZWCL1856), respectively.